a-n-rose/a-n-rose.github.io/_posts/2018-11-16-building-babyname-recommender.md

 ```

-Long story short, I used these features to generate thousands.
+Long story short, I used these features to generate thousands more.

 ### Pairs of Sounds

-I found *pairs* of sounds very relevant.
+I find *pairs* of sounds very relevant.
 Usually I like sounds with some sounds but not others.
 For example, separately, I like *e* as in *see* as well as *a* as in *opera*.
 BUT, *i* + *a* at the ends of names?
 For some reason I detest them.
 I want my recommender to be able to recognize that.
 Therefore, I created a feature for every possible pairing (repeats excluded) of the IPA characters.

 ### IPA Sound Categories